 - Do you think there was tension between the English and the people of Benin, because of the Portuguese monopoly?

-- Explore the art and culture of Benin at the time through the bronzes at the British Museum.
+- Explore the art and culture of Benin at the time through the bronzes at the British Museum (see Supporting Links in Resources).
 As objects, they have a colonial history as they were removed from Benin at the time of the British Empire.
 There is discussion around returning them to Nigeria.

 Lok made several journey's to West Africa.
 On one journey back to England, he brings back five African men from Shamma, three of whom are given new names: Antony, Binny, and George.
 They learn English in London in the hope that they could act as intermediaries in trade deals.
 All are returned home safely within five years.

 - What went wrong with the trade negotiations for the crew to abandon Martin?